tw-in-js/twind/docs/components.md

 // => tw-YYYY
 ```

-> Another way to extract common component styles is [using an alias plugin](./plugins.md#plugin-as-alias).
+> Another way to extract common component styles is by [using an alias plugin](./plugins.md#plugin-as-alias).

 The component styles are added **before** the utility classes to the stylesheet which allows utilities to override component styles.